Kölnisches Stadtmuseum: 21st century, plans for new location

 In the meantime, the museum's desolate situation escalated when, due to water damage on the upper floor, the permanent exhibition on both floors had to be completely closed since June 2017.
 Those exhibits that were undamaged were removed from storage.
-Since then, however, a number of special exhibitions have been held in the Alte Wache.
+However, a number of special exhibitions have been held in the Alte Wache.

 The former department stores' Franz Sauer in the city centre was rented as interim accommodation for ten years.
-It was anticipated (as of April 2021) that the building will be available to the museum from the third quarter of 2021 and will open in the second quarter of 2022.
+It was anticipated (as of April 2021) that the building would have been available to the museum from the third quarter of 2021 and open in autumn 2022.
+Due to the impact of the coronavirus pandemic and the Russian invasion of Ukraine on the construction sector, as well as expected supply bottlenecks, the opening date was postponed several times.
+There were also personnel changes: Director Mario Kramp retired from the management of the museum in 2022; after a transitional period led by Silvia Rückert, art historian Matthias Hamann, until then Head of Museum Services, succeeded him in September 2023.

+The curatorial team of the closed museum maintained contact with the public with event formats such as the "POP-UP-Bar", which took place in parts of the former fashion house and accompanied the transformation process under the motto "Modehaus goes Museum".
+The reopening of the Cologne City Museum was celebrated on 22 March 2024.